anilpank/barnenez/README.md

 - it seems like no amount of time will be enough to understand everything you need to do to make a change
 - you have to walk blindly into the code and start.
 - Changes often take a long time for another very common reason: lag time.
 Lag time is the amount of time that passes between a change that you make and the moment that you get real feedback about the change
+- Dependencies can be problematic, but, fortunately, we can break them.
+In object-oriented code, often the first step is to attempt to instantiate the classes that we need in a test harness.

+### How Do I Add a Feature
+- In general, it's better to confront the beast than hide from it.
+- The most powerful feature-addition technique I know of is test-driven development (TDD).

+#### Test-driven development
+- Write a failing test case.
+- Get it to compile.
+- Make it pass.
+- Remove duplication.
+- Repeat.

+#### TDD and Legacy Code
+- One of the most valuable things about TDD is that it lets us concentrate on one thing at a time.
+- We are either writing code or refactoring; we are never doing both at once.
+- That separation is particularly valuable in legacy code because it lets us write new code independently of new code.